AIMS-Internet

 (f) Which column(s) contain severity (fatal, injury, etc.).
 What are the coding definitions.

 3. When we have received the above items, we will start setting up the software to use your data and coding definitions.
-We will also program the software to automatically convert the location information from your data into the corresponding locations on Google Earth and Google Maps.

-4. Such setup enables you to simply click a button to input your data and then click another button to plot the result.
-It may take 2 weeks to 6 months.
+and then click another button to plot the result.
+It may take 2 weeks to 6

 5. When we have finished setting up, we will deliver the software to you.